varnerlab/CHEME-5800-Labs-Fall-2025/labs/week-1/L1b/README.md

 3. **Understand the course structure** - The notebook has a structure similar to problem sets and most labs we'll do throughout the course.
 There's a student version (which initially fails some tests and requires you to make changes) and a solution version for reference

 To get started:
-1. Open the `CHEME-5800-L1b-Student-TestNotebook-Fall-2025.ipynb` file in VSCode
+1. Open the `CHEME-5800-L1b-Student-TestNotebook-Fall-2025.ipynb` file in VSCode (make sure to have the Jupyter extension installed in VSCode)
-2. Work through the notebook cells sequentially
+2. Let's work through the notebook cells sequentially
-3. Run the test suite at the end to see which components need attention
+3. Run the test suite to see which components need attention
 4. Make the necessary changes to get all tests passing

 This hands-on approach will give you confidence that your development environment is ready for the course ahead!